sparamona/macguffin-node/INSTALL.md

 - A domain name (optional, but recommended for SSL)
 - Your SSH public key (generate with `ssh-keygen` if you don't have one)

+### What You'll Create

+- A Linode server with Docker pre-installed
+- A non-root sudo user for secure SSH access
+- Macguffin Tracker running in Docker containers
+- Optional: Nginx reverse proxy with automatic SSL certificates
+- Firewall protection with UFW
+- Brute-force protection with fail2ban

 ---

 ## Step 1: Create a Linode with Docker